Manreen04/Python-AI-Machine-Learning-Datasets/README.md

 # Python-AI-Machine-Learning-Datasets
 This has codes to build machine learning using datasets and coding in python using kaggle

-Install the following from the word file to use the datasets.
+You may directly use the file coded in ai-machinelearning-workshop.ipynb or use word file that is written links for import datasets, import libraries and write codes